 There are several reasons why this old school style is disappearing.

-Another reason that these truckers are disappearing is the increased crime rate.
+- Another reason that these truckers are disappearing is the increased crime rate.
 Nowadays, pulling over to help someone on a lonely stretch of highway could leave the trucker robbed or killed.
 In fact, it’s very foolish to stop and offer assistance.
-Emergencies are best handled by calls to 911 at a distance.
+Emergencies should be handled by calls to 911 at a distance.

 Not having the time or safe ability to stop and help other motorists means that the image of the old school professional trucker has all but vanished over the decades.